pages-themes/minimal/pages/related_efforts.md

 # Related efforts

-<p>The following projects are strategically important for the future advances of the Disease Maps.
-We initiated discussions and in each case identified overlapping and complementary activities and shared objectives.
-We aim to work together as partners, integreate resources and avoid duplicated efforts.</p>
+The following projects are strategically important for the future advances of the Disease Maps.
+We initiated discussions with the leaders of the project and in each case identified overlapping and complementary activities and shared objectives.
+We aim to work together as partners, integreate resources and avoid duplicated efforts.

 <h3><a href="wikipathways">WikiPathways</a></h3>
 <p>